Bdiaz10/Diaz-Library-in-C-/README.md

    as the corresponding index in the table that will holds that patrons object.

-3. Book Data is originally read in the library class in the buildLibrary() Function.
-This function the passes the file to the BookCollection which has a buildCollection() method.
-   The build collection method builds books add inserts them into a hashtable of BinTrees where the books are stored in Nodes in a BinTree.

-4. The commands are read in the Library class, specifically in the method Library::processCommands().
-After reading the commands, commands are primarily performed through the BookCollection in the functions checkOutBook, and bookToReturn.

-5. When I was first designing the project, I planned to not violate the open-close princible.
+3. When I was first designing the project, I planned to not violate the open-close princible.
 Everything was going well while I was implementing the book collection and the patron collection, but I ran into a lot of problems when trying to process comands.
 I now have